 Some remarks about \Cref{Assumption:2} are in order.
-The first two assumptions are common in the KL inequality-based convergence analysis.
-One main feature of the KL inequality is that it is ubiquitous in practice.
-We refer to \cite[Section 5]{BolSabTeb14} for a discussion of its generality.
-Thus, \ref{B2} and \ref{B3} are very mild.
-In contrast to the standard KL framework \cite{AttBolSva13,BolSabTeb14}, we will mainly work with desingularizing functions from the classes $\mathcal Q_\eta$ and $\mathcal L$.
+One main feature of the KL inequality is that it holds naturally for subanalytic or semialgebraic functions, and hence it holds for a very general class of problems arising in practice.
+We refer to \cite[Section 5]{BolSabTeb14} for a related discussion.
+Therefore, assumptions \ref{B2} and \ref{B3} are very mild.
+In contrast to the standard KL framework \cite{AttBolSva13,BolSabTeb14}, we will mainly work with desingularizing functions from the classes $\mathcal Q_\eta$ in \ref{B2} (for deriving strong limit-point convergence) and $\mathcal L$ in \ref{B3} (for deriving the rate of convergence).
 As we will see in detail in the following discussions, this stronger requirement is necessary to cope with the missing descent of \RRp.
-Let us again note that both assumption \ref{B2} and \ref{B3} hold naturally for subanalytic or semialgebraic functions.
+Let us again emphasize that using desingularizing functions from either the class $\mathcal Q_\eta$ or even the smaller class $\cal L$ does not affect the generality of the KL inequality, as the class $\mathcal L$ is already admitted by the general semialgebraic and subanalytic functions; see, e.g., \cite[Theorem \L 1]{kurdyka1998} and \cite[Corollary 16]{BolDanLewShi07}.
 Condition \ref{B1} is often imposed in the KL framework; see, e.g., \cite{AttBolRedSou10,AttBol09,BolSabTeb14}.
 In fact, we can derive the boundedness of the sequence of function values $\{f(x^t)\}_{t\geq 1}$ under \Cref{Assumption:1}; see \Cref{lemma:approx descent} for details.
-Therefore, \ref{B1} is automatically satisfied once the function $f$ has bounded level set.
+Therefore, \ref{B1} is automatically satisfied once the function $f$ has bounded level sets, which is mild.